 All-America Rose selections in the Tyler Rose Garden

-Tyler features a large, state-of-the-art medical community, built around a series of major hospital and clinic systems, including the East Texas Medical Center (ETMC) and Trinity Mother Frances, that serve all of the East Texas region.
+Tyler features a large, state-of-the-art medical community, built around a series of major hospital and clinic systems, including UT Health East Texas (formerly ETMC) and the CHRISTUS Trinity Mother Frances system, that serve all of the East Texas region.

 With their major hospitals located in Tyler proper, these institutions offer large, fully-equipped clinics in locales such as Canton, Jacksonville, Lake Palestine, Pittsburg, Athens, Lindale, Whitehouse, and many other East Texas sites.